giampaolo/psutil/docs/api.rst

   .. note::

-    this is a subclass of :class:`NoSuchProcess` so if you're not interested in retrieving zombies (e.g. when using :func:`process_iter`) you can ignore this exception and just catch :class:`NoSuchProcess`.
+    this is a subclass of :exc:`NoSuchProcess` so if you're not interested in retrieving zombies (e.g. when using :func:`process_iter`) you can ignore this exception and just catch :exc:`NoSuchProcess`.

   .. versionadded:: 3.0.0

-.. class:: AccessDenied(pid=None, name=None, msg=None)
+.. exception:: AccessDenied(pid=None, name=None, msg=None)

   Raised by :class:`Process` class methods when permission to perform an action is denied due to insufficient privileges.
   *name* attribute is available if :meth:`Process.name` was previously called.

-.. class:: TimeoutExpired(seconds, pid=None, name=None, msg=None)
+.. exception:: TimeoutExpired(seconds, pid=None, name=None, msg=None)

   Raised by :meth:`Process.wait` method if timeout expires and the process is still alive.